gamegtboyz/wb-top-traveling-analysis/readme.md

 >       - ${AIRFLOW_PROJ_DIR:-.}/data:/opt/airflow/data
 >       ```
 >     - Create a new folder named `data` in your project directory to store the output files.

+## 4. Create PowerBI visualization
+At this point, we expect that we are able to run the DAG as it supposed to be.
+Now we will use the exported csv data to build up visualization from .csv files.
+There's the number of skillsets required to build up the visualization, but here's the list of skills used in this file;
+- Transform the data
+- Dashboard building
+- Adding both new and quick measurements

+## 5. Query data from the database
+If you follow step 3 correctly, it's supposed that the file was writted into the database the name specified in `dbconfig.py`.
+We gonna query it from the database, then export into new csv file.

+Briefly, the new task follows these steps:
+- **Create** engine using connection string predefined in `dbconfig.py`
+- **Specify** the SQL query.
+- **Use** `read_sql_query()` to connect with the database using predefined query and engine, then export to .csv files
+- **Close** the connection to the database.

+As we need this tasks to perform automatically, we also need to include this tasks in dag.
+So, we need to wrap this process into callable function, then add this tasks to dag.